Why Perfectionism Is an Entrepreneur's Worst Enemy

 Psychologists consider perfectionism a disorder, while prominent business thinkers strongly discourage entrepreneurs from even trying to be perfect.
 Why?
 Let’s take Steve Jobs as a case in point.
-I've frequently covered this incredible business leader, design thinker, and technology innovator here.
-In most of what I research and write about him, I've highlighted his intense perfectionism, while objectively looking at both its positive and negative effects on his achievements.

 Because Jobs rigorously pursued perfection, he implemented policies and made decisions that adhere to impossibly high standards, especially for others to be measured against.
 For instance, he required teams during Apple's early years to seek his approval on every single detail of Macintosh computers, which unnecessarily prolonged development time.
 He did not hesitate to fire talented employees for ignoring his design aesthetics.
 He dumped nearly-completed projects that failed to meet his standards of elegance.

 While Jobs' drive towards perfection helped create some of the world's most beautiful and intuitive products, it also caused significant friction with the people he worked with.
 He was ousted from Apple in 1985.
 He came back in 1997 aiming to bring the company back to profitability by summarily terminating a number of projects, which of course terrorized just about everyone in the company.